 In 2014 the Photography of Modernist Cuisine: The Exhibition was created.
 The traveling exhibit illuminates the fascinating, accessible science at work every day in kitchens with over 75 photos taken over the last seven years, kitchen equipment cut in half, and high-speed video of food in motion.
 The exhibit has traveled to the country’s leading science and culinary museums in Seattle, Boston, Silicon Valley, and New Orleans.
 His photographs have also appeared in the following publications: Popular Photography, The New York Times, Vanity Fair, WIRED, and The New Yorker.

-Continued requests to buy the art paved the way for Myhrvold’s next venture: The Modernist Cuisine Gallery.
-With locations in Las Vegas and New Orleans, the retail gallery features large-scale, limited-edition photographic prints of Myhrvold’s art and is the first gallery in the world to focus solely on food photography by a single artist.
+Continued requests to buy the art paved the way for Myhrvold’s next venture: Modernist Cuisine Gallery.
+With locations in Las Vegas and New Orleans, the retail gallery features Myhrvold’s artwork and is the first gallery in the world to focus solely on food photography by a single artist.